 Cons: Limited to corners, need to be large to stretch out.

 A back-to-wall bathtub is a popular choice for homeowners in New Zealand as a tub that backs up directly against a wall.
-It’s a quick and easy way to save space and is a great option for bathrooms that are on the smaller side of things.
+It’s a quick and easy way to save space and is a great option for bathrooms on the smaller side.

-While they are great for smaller bathrooms, they will require some sort of waterproofing like bathtub surrounds or tiling on the side that sits against the wall.
+While they are excellent for smaller bathrooms, they will require some sort of waterproofing like bathtub surrounds or tiling on the side that sits against the wall.

 Pros: Popular choice, great for smaller bathrooms.